AntonisXT/spark-hadoop-bigdata-analysis/README.md

 - Experiment with **Spark Streaming** for real-time analysis.
 - Deploy the pipeline on **AWS EMR** or **Google Dataproc** for cloud benchmarking.
 - Add **Docker Compose** for automated local deployment.

 ---

-## 📝 Notes
-- All computations were executed on **Ubuntu VMs** with Hadoop + Spark in YARN mode.
-- Data was stored and processed in **HDFS**.
-- The project compares formats (CSV vs Parquet), APIs (RDD vs SQL), and join strategies in distributed systems.

----